 - Cook the buns for 10 minutes.
-After half the time (5 minutes) open the oven and throw a glass of water into it.
+After half the time (5 minutes) open the oven and throw a glass of water under the tray, on the bottom of the oven.
 The cold water quickly lowers the temperature for a brief moment, so that the buns get nicely cooked on the inside without burning on the outside.
 It will also moisturizes the air in the oven, giving the buns a better surface.
-Remember not to drench the actual buns in water, throw it under the tray, on the bottom of the oven.

-- Now take the buns out, cover them to soften them (if you don’t they will develop a crust, and I don’t want that but maybe you do)
+* If you don’t, they will develop a crust, and I don’t want that but maybe you do.